melhayashida/melhayashida.github.io/_posts/2023-08-01-GIS-Portfolio.md

 </p>

 #### Simple Mapbox Webmap
 This is a very, very simple web map I built for fun.
 It uses Mapbox GL JS and shows the location, name, and address of Metro Parks Tacoma properties.
 I've always used Esri tools to create maps, so I wanted to try something different.
+I still need to style the pop-ups and work on other map improvements.
 I look forward to learning more about Mapbox's capabilities.

 To view the map, click <a href="/mapboxexamples/example1.html" target="_blank">**here**</a>.